ReAraujo/ReAraujo/README.md

 ### Hello!
 Welcome to you! 👋

 About me:
-- 💻 I’m currently working with Back-End at Capgemini.
+- 💻 I’m currently working with Back-end at Capgemini.
 - 🌱 I’m currently learning Java, Angular and Node.js
 - 🌼 Pronouns: She/her.
 - 💛 Love: animals, plants/flowers, technology, coffe, films and books